American International Group: History

 North China Daily News Building on the Bund, Shanghai (elevation): the original home of what became AIG; now the AIA building.

 70 Pine Street was known as the American International Building.

 1919–1945: early years

 AIG was founded December 19, 1919 when American Cornelius Vander Starr (1892–1968) established a general insurance agency, American Asiatic Underwriters (AAU), in Shanghai, China.
 Business grew rapidly, and two years later, Starr formed a life insurance operation.
-By the late 1920s, AAU had branches throughout China and Southeast Asia, including the Philippines, Indonesia, and Malaysia.
+By the late 1920s, AAU had branches throughout China and Southeast Asia, including the Philippines, Dutch East Indies, and Malaya.
 In 1926, Starr opened his first office in the United States, American International Underwriters Corporation (AIU).
 He also focused on opportunities in Latin America and, in the late 1930s, AIU entered Havana, Cuba.
 The steady growth of the Latin American agencies proved significant as it would offset the decline in business from Asia due to the impending World War II.
-In 1939, Starr moved his headquarters from Shanghai, China, to New York City.
+In 1939, Starr moved his headquarters from Shanghai to New York City.